CSIRO-enviro-informatics/shacl-form/README.md

 | g        | Perform a global match (find all matches rather than stopping after the first match) |
 | m        | Perform multiline matching                                                           |

+**sh:hasValue**
+This input field will be displayed to the user and submitted with the form, but they will be unable to change it.
+The value of this input field will be pre-filled and it will be disabled and set to readonly.
+This field will also be excluded from form validation.

 **Other**
 *foaf:mbox*
 If a property requires a foaf:mbox predicate, the corresponding input field will have input type `email`.